Patryk-Szusbier/MyDrink/README.md

 react-native-ble-plx (for BLE)

+react-native-bluetooth-classic

 ---

 ## 🛠️ To Do

-- [ ] Create Bluetooth connection screen for scanning and pairing with devices
+- [ ] Create Bluetooth connection screen for ~~scanning and~~ pairing with devices
 - [ ] Implement sending commands via BLE to the selected device

 ---